softwerkskammer/Agora/lib/persistence/README.md

   1. Then create the admin user with

             db.addUser("<admin-username>", "<admin-password>")
-  1. The switch the database to `swk`, which is the database for the app
+  1. Then switch the database to `swk`, which is the database for the app (needs to be changed if you altered the name)

             use swk
             db.addUser("<app-username>", "<app-password>")